 - Caution – yellow – Acceptable, but be careful, Melanie detected an issue that could weaken the quality of the analysis.

 - Warning – red – Anomaly identified, Melanie detected an issue that will adversely affect the quality of the analysis.

 When several images are concerned, you can click on the small Plus icon to get the list of images involved.
-Click the More icon to display detailed information about the detected issue, how it could affect the analysis, and what you can do to solve it.

 - Rotate left (90° CCW)